lsst-dm/docsteady/docs/developer.rst

 -----------------
 The Zephyr API is not available on conda.
 The packages is already pip compatible so just building for PyPI seems sensible.
-So in th checked out tagged docsteady directory:
+So in the checked out tagged docsteady directory:
   ''python3 -m pip install --upgrade build``
   ''python3 -m build``